 Take advantage of every opportunity you’re given to increase exposure for your business.
-Add your name to your email signature.
+Consider including your email signature as an additional marketing channel.
 Put your logo on your checks.
 Add a tagline to your product packaging.
 Spend a few hours optimizing your local SEO strategy.

 If someone invites you to a radio talk show, accept.
-If you get a chance to put your name on a little league banner, take it.
+If you can put your name on a little league banner, take it.
 If you’re sharing links on social networks, use a custom URL shortener to create branded links.
 Look for every budget-friendly thing that fits your audience and leap on it.

-In the early days, especially, it’s vital to get your name in front of others as much as possible.
+In the early days, especially, getting your name in front of others as much as possible is vital.
 Later, you can choose to be pickier and invest more in targeted marketing.